This post may contain affiliate links. Please read my disclosure for more information.

 The more you put down, the lower your monthly mortgage will be and the lower your interest rate which saves a lot of money over time!

-In any case, there are options on how much you need to save up to buy a house.
+In any case, there are options on how much you need to save down payment money to buy a house.
 Set a goal and stick to it!

 Where should you save your money for a house?

 I’ve really only got one suggestion on where you should keep your money while saving for a house.
 A high-yield savings account will give you interest on your money, so over time you are making a little bit of money.
-I like Discover’s online savings account.
+I like CIT Bank’s online savings account.